Dallas Frazier: Life and career

 Frazier was born in Spiro, Oklahoma, on October 27, 1939, but was raised in Bakersfield, California.
-As a teenager, he played with Ferlin Husky and on the program Hometown Jamboree; and released his first single, "Space Command", at age 14 in 1954.
+As a teenager, he played with Ferlin Husky and on the program Hometown Jamboree; he released his first single, "Space Command", at age 14 in 1954.
 As he told writer Edd Hurt in a 2008 profile for the music website Perfect Sound Forever, "We were part of The Grapes of Wrath.
 We were the Okies who went out to California with mattresses tied on the tops of their Model A Fords.
 My folks were poor.
-At twelve I moved away from home, with my folks' permission.
-Ferlin [Husky] offered me a job, and I started working with him when I was twelve.
-Then I recorded a side for Capitol Records when I was fourteen, and I did some country.
+At 12, I moved away from home, with my folks' permission.
+Ferlin [Husky] offered me a job, and I started working with him when I was 12.
+Then I recorded a side for Capitol Records when I was 14, and I did some country.
 I cut in the big circular building that's still out there on Hollywood and Vine."

-Frazier's 1957 song "Alley Oop", later taken to No. 1 in the US by The Hollywood Argyles, was his first hit.
+Frazier's 1957 song "Alley Oop", later taken to number one in the US by the Hollywood Argyles, was his first hit.
 After Hometown Jamboree went off the air, Frazier moved to Nashville, Tennessee, and found work as a songwriter.
-Among his early successes was "Timber I'm Falling", a hit for Husky in 1964, and "There Goes My Everything", a big hit for Jack Greene in 1966, that earned him a nomination for the Grammy Award for Best Country Song.
+Among his early successes was "Timber I'm Falling", a hit for Husky in 1964, and "There Goes My Everything", a big hit for Jack Greene in 1966 that earned him a nomination for the Grammy Award for Best Country Song.

 In 1966, he released his solo debut album Elvira, containing his song "Elvira".
 His follow-up, Tell It Like It Is (1967), was also a success.